Bhardwajvansh/codefury-5.0-main/README.md

 # Symbiosis
-Aims to initiate interaction between startups and investors for the benifits of both sides.
+Aims to initiate interaction between startups and investors for the benifit of both sides.